couitchy/PianoLights/README.md

    by Synthesia into the web page (Colors section).
 By default the firmware expects left = channel 1, right = channel 2; any other channel uses the third color.
-5. Disable features other than key lighting to avoid getting feedback from the piano itself (*Prevent "local" notes* does not seem to do it).
+5. (Optional) Disable features other than key lighting to avoid getting feedback from the piano itself (*Prevent "local" notes* does not seem to do it).

 ## 4. Aligning the LEDs with the keys